Workplace Violence Causes Fatalities in Orlando

 Florida employers must adhere to workplace safety regulations established by the federal agency Occupational Safety and Health Administration (OSHA).
 Employers must take reasonable steps to protect their employees.
 A victim's survivors may be eligible for compensation under a wrongful death claim if the employer did not comply with an OSHA safety regulation, for example because of lack of or inadequate or negligent security.Let Us Help If You Are a Victim of Workplace Violence

 If you or a family member is a victim of workplace violence or other premises liability incident, or any type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.